omeka/omeka-s-enduser/docs/modules/mapping.md

 For example, to pin an item near Madrid and set the map bounds around the country of Spain, you could provide two values: a marker latitude and longitude of "40.79864618/-3.645817429" and default bounds of "4.25300,43.95470,-12.12392,36.45605".

-Note that the default bounds will override the location markers.
+Note that the default bounds will ignore any location markers.
 For example, if you set bounds around Spain, but your item's marker is pinned to Antarctica, the map will display Spain and users will have to search for the marker manually.

 You cannot set marker labels or marker images in CSV Import.